Lamborghini tackles tough supercar market with new roadster

 “This year we are around 25,000 and even next year it will not be more than this,” he said.
 “We have a slowdown in Europe, we have an increase in the U.S., Southeast Asia is going well, the Middle East is running well.
 China, we don’t know.”

-Automobili Lamborghini SpA, owned by Germany’s Volkswagen AG, is still confident about China, its second-biggest market after the United States with nearly 350 cars sold last year and 20 dealerships set to be running by this year.
+Automobili Lamborghini SpA, owned by Germany’s Volkswagen AG (VOWG_p.DE), is still confident about China, its second-biggest market after the United States with nearly 350 cars sold last year and 20 dealerships set to be running by this year.

 “They might stop for a while to buy cars like ours but for sure the market (in China) is so huge that it would soon come back,” he said.